 Glen is a member of Canada’s Ecofiscal Commission, which undertakes research on using price signals to encourage positive activities (like economic growth and job creation) and discourage negative ones (like greenhouse gas emissions or road congestion).

-Mr. Hodgson joined the Board in September 2004, after 10 years at Export Development Canada (EDC).
-He also spent a decade with the federal Department of Finance.
-From 1984 to 1988, Mr. Hodgson served at the International Monetary Fund (IMF) in Washington D.C., as Advisor/Assistant to the Executive Director for Canada, Ireland and the Caribbean.
+He joined the Conference Board in September 2004, after 10 years at Export Development Canada (EDC).
+He also spent a decade with the federal Department of Finance, and served at the International Monetary Fund (IMF) in Washington D.C. during the 1980s as Advisor to the Executive Director for Canada, Ireland and the Caribbean.